 Although I offered to help Simon with the meals, about all he'd let me do was help with the dishes - a task he usually performs in his usual, no-fuss way.

-4. Insider Info
+4. Insider info

-He can identify areas where rhinos usually hang out (we saw 12 rhinos in 3 days! – singly and in pairs), knows likely leopard lairs, has a good idea where lions are bound to be, and even found us two puff adder snakes to order on the way back to camp.
+He can identify areas where rhinos usually hang out (we saw 12 rhinos in three days! – singly and in pairs), knows likely leopard lairs, has a good idea where lions are bound to be, and even found us two puff adder snakes to order on the way back to camp.
 We were also lucky enough to have two cheetah sightings – one a group of four fresh from their kill.